3+ years experience in insurance and personal finance editing

 Bundle insurance policies.
 It’s a good idea to purchase a homeowners insurance policy and auto insurance from the same company.
 This way, you can score a bundling discount.

 Maintain good credit.
 Depending on where you live, home insurance companies may look at your credit-based insurance score when determining your premiums.
-A good credit score can lead to cheaper home insurance.
+Having good credit can lead to cheaper home insurance.

 Ask about discounts.
 Most home insurers offer discounts to help policyholders save on home insurance policies.
 You may earn a discount if you pay for your policy in full, upgrade to a hail-resistant roof, install deadbolts on all doors, or live in a gated community.
 Contact an insurance agent or homeowners insurance company directly for more information on discounts.[4]